rodrigho/Backend-Test-Aleman/docs/USERGUIDE.md

 The user must fill all fields.
 If there are not dishes, she can add more dishes in the below link `+Add more dishes?`.
 Those dishes are global to avoid reinserting each time a menu is required.

-After you have created a menu, she can edit it using `Edit menu?` button
+After the menu is created, she can edit it using `Edit menu?` button.
+Each time the menu is edited, SHE CAN NOTIFY USERS, so user will be aware of the new menu changes.

-When the menu is ready for current the, she can notify all user using Notify button, and this will send a slack message using a slack bot
+When the menu is ready for current the, she can notify all user using `Notify employee` button, and this will send a slack message using a slack bot.
+If the slack has not been configured, and error message is going to tell her.

 When employees have ordered, she can see their orders in the menu option `See orders`